 A final grade is assigned by the instructor upon completion of coursework to earn credit during a semester or other term.
-A student who disagrees with the final grade assigned by the instructor may seek remedy using an evidence-based argument within five (5) days after grades are posted on one of the following grounds:
+A student who disagrees with the final grade assigned by the instructor should first contact the faculty member directly to resolve the situation informally.
+Students that cannot approach the faculty member because of perceived discrimination, cannot reach the faculty member, or have received a response with which the student still disagrees may seek remedy using an evidence-based argument within five (5) days after grades are posted on one of the following grounds: